 Also, you can explore the busy harbour, take a stroll along the pier and enjoy epic views of the coastline.
 Don’t forget to pop inside the Magpie Café for their famous fish ’n’ chips!

-Staithes is another quintessential fishing village on the coast which sees far fewer visitors than Robin Hoods Bay.
+Staithes is another quintessential fishing village on the coast that sees far fewer visitors than Robin Hoods Bay.

 You can take another steep walk down the cliffs towards the harbour below.

-Here, you can explore the many ginnels, cottages and the heritage lifeboat station.
+Here, you can explore the many ginnels, cottages, and heritage lifeboat station.

-There’s plenty to do including relaxing on the beach, painted illusion trails, a walk along the harbour, lunch at the Cod and Lobster or pay a visit to the Staithes Heritage Museum.
+There’s plenty to do including relaxing on the beach, painted illusion trails, a walk along the harbour, lunch at the Cod and Lobster, or paying a visit to the Staithes Heritage Museum.

 I was always told that Scarborough wasn’t that great, but this couldn’t be further from the truth!
 There are over 3,000 years worth of history to discover.